 It is my privilege to write to you once again to report on the activities undertaken by your Charity Committee in 2008.

-As usual, the year provided us with more requests than we could accomodate, and sorting them out was as difficult as ever.
+As usual, the year provided us with more requests than we could accommodate, and sorting them out was as difficult as ever.
 Half of the yearly Charity funds available is earmarked to support our ongoing commitment to the Royal School of Needlework, and the Student sponsorship provided at the Guildhall School of Music and Drama.

 A list of the Charities that we were able to assist during the year was published in the autumn issue of the Wyre Drawer.
-After supporting various Mayoral and CIvic appeals, notable among the rest were those from St Paul's Cathedral for new vestments, an appeal from Christ's Hospital, and by no means last, the annual appeal from the London Hackney Carriage Drivers Livery Company, to meet costs for their children's trip to Disneyland.
+After supporting various Mayoral and Civic appeals, notable among the rest were those from St Paul's Cathedral for new vestments, an appeal from Christ's Hospital, and by no means last, the annual appeal from the London Hackney Carriage Drivers Livery Company, to meet costs for their children's trip to Disneyland.
 This year we sponsored a taxi which we proudly noted displayed our Livery Crest, as it embarked with its excited passengers on its four day trip to Paris.
-Our Master, James SImmons and Mrs. Simmons were on hand to see all one hundred cabs safely off from London on a cold and frosty morning in October.
+Our Master, James Simmons and Mrs. Simmons were on hand to see all one hundred cabs safely off from London on a cold and frosty morning in October.